NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 The function of the six tabs in the PAT 2.0 interface are to:

-1. Select measures, create measure options, define seed models, and weather files.
+1. Select measures, measure options, seed models, and weather files.
 2. Create design alternatives
 3. Request outputs *(future feature)*
 4. Run the analysis